History of Los Angeles: 1990s

 On March 3, 1991, Rodney King, an unarmed Black man, was pulled over in Lake View Terrace by the LAPD for speeding on a highway.
 Without provocation, he was severely beaten by a group of police officers, which was recorded by an onlooker.
 On April 12, 1992, when an all-White jury found the officers not guilty of the beating, some Black people in L.A. rioted.
 They came into conflict with local Korean business-owners, motivated by the 1991 killing of Latasha Harlins, a Black teenager, by a Korean shopkeeper for supposedly stealing orange juice.
 The National Guard was brought in to quell the riots.
-More than 50 people were killed and there was $1 billion dollars of property damage.
+More than 50 people were killed and there was $1 billion of property damage.

 On January 17, 1994, Los Angeles was hit with a 6.7 magnitude earthquake centered on Northridge.
 The earthquake killed 53 people and caused $20 billion in damage, the costliest earthquake in American history.
 It promoted research of potential earthquakes in the area and new developments in the city became required to incorporate earthquake-proofing features.

 In 1994, O.J.
 Simpson, a Black celebrity actor and former football player, was arrested in Los Angeles for the murder of his wife Nicole Brown Simpson and her waiter Ron Goldman, both White.
 The arrest came after a televised incident in which he tried to flee from the police in his friend's van on a Los Angeles highway.
 His criminal trial for murder exacerbated racial tensions before he was ultimately found not guilty.
 He was later found guilty of the murders in a civil trial.

 In 1995, the Rampart scandal unfolded over criminal misconduct by 70 officers of the LAPD.
 It started reforms within the department.

 The 1995 murder of Stephanie Kuhen in Los Angeles led to condemnation from President Bill Clinton and a crackdown on Los Angeles-area gangs.